Confluence Outdoor

 Pelican International USA Inc. (formerly known as Confluence Outdoor and Confluence Watersports) is an American manufacturer of kayaks, canoes, and related accessories.
-The company comprises seven separate brands which each specialize in paddling sport boats or accessories.

 On May 12, 2025, it was one of the assets acquired by a group of investors who expressed interest after its parent company filed for bankruptcy in the USA and Canada.
-Following this, Confluence Outdoor merged its operations with Pelican International, creating a new entity called Pelican International USA, Inc.
+Following this, Confluence Outdoor merged its operations with Pelican International (formed in 1968), creating a new entity called Pelican International USA, Inc. In 2014 Confluence Watersports was acquired by J. H. Whitney & Company — an American venture capital firm focused primarily on leveraged buyouts, turnarounds, acquisitions, and recapitalizations.

+Over time, Pelican International and Confluence had acquired (and retained) numerous prominent commpeting brands in the paddle sport boats and accessories market — including Adventure Technology, Boardworks Surf, Dagger Kayaks, Harmony Gear, Perception and Kayaks Wilderness Systems.
+Pelican/Confluence subsequently discontinued numerous acquisitions, including Adventure Technologies, Wave Sports, Harmony, Elie and the iconic Mad River Canoe, the latter decommissioned in 2022.